How the Logbook Method Works for Vehicle Claims in Australia

 - Calculate the business use percentage for the period

-Next time we see you for a tax planning or tax return meeting, we look forward to seeing your impeccable logbooks 😉 As always, we’re here to answer any questions you may have.
+Next time we see you for a tax planning or tax return meeting, we look forward to seeing your impeccable vehicle log books or helping you set up one with our free ATO vehicle log book template. 😉 As always, we’re here to answer any questions you may have.

 FAQ